knivvz/PokeTCG-Paldea/README.md

 ## Planned content
 There's plenty of things I want to add to this engine over time, but note that I am still inexperienced with assembly this is mostly  pie-in-the-sky wishful thinking at the moment.
 New types are the priority, and then I'll play it by ear.
-- Fairy and Dragon types
-	- Adding Metal required rewriting a lot of the game's logic, but now the groundwork has been laid for future types
 - Updated deck construction menu
 	- Initial functionality of this screen that accounts for new types is currently in place
 	- Aiming to have a filter that shows all the cards currently in the deck without needing to open the Confirm Deck screen